donnywarren/Wireframing/README.md

 ## Setup

+1. Wireframe the site!
+You have a full mockup for this one, so we want you to work backwards for this one to get comfortable with the wireframing tools.
+What would this mockup look like as a wireframe?
-1. Inside the `vssl_mockup` folder, create an `index.html` file.
+2. Inside the `vssl_mockup` folder, create an `index.html` file.
 Make sure to create it on the same level as the `img` folder and `mockup.png`.
-2. Add the boilerplate to your html file.
+3. Add the boilerplate to your html file.
-3. Open `index.html` in your browser.
+4. Open `index.html` in your browser.

 ## Exercise

 ### Re-create the mockup for VSSL -- HTML First!

-1. Your main focus today is to set up the HTML file for this mockup.
-Take a look at the mockup and think about what tags you'll need and how you'll need to organize the HTML.
+1. Take a look at the mockup and think about what tags you'll need and how you'll need to organize the HTML.
 2. Images - You have been provided with all of the images that you need to create this mockup in the `vssl_mockup/img` folder.
 Take a look at what you have before you begin.
 Think about the relative path for your images when creating them in an `<img>` tag.
 3. Text - Feel free to use `lorem` in place of this real text.

 ![vssl](vssl_mockup/mockup.png)

-## Finished Early?
+## Part 2

 Create a `style.css` file and link it to `index.html` and get started on the CSS to style it!
 Remember that you can check if you attached your CSS correctly by adding a background color to the page temporarily.

-Below are some resources to help you with positioning.
+Below are some resources & reminders to help you with positioning.

 - [A Complete Guide to Flexbox (CSS Tricks)](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) <br>
 - [Equidistance Spacing- examples of failed attempts and wins](https://css-tricks.com/equidistant-objects-with-css/)